 The extent and detail of any pre-application advice issued by the Council for either Local Small, Local Medium or Major advice relies principally on the quantity and quality of the information submitted with the enquiry.
 The more information you can provide, the more comprehensive our response will be.

-Any pre-application advice issued by The Council does not constitute formal consent and does not therefore guarantee that any future statutory application will be successful; nor does it provide consent for a development to commence.
-You are free to submit a planning application etc. to the Council regardless of any pre-application advice you may receive.
+Any pre-application advice issued by us does not constitute formal consent.
+Therefore it does not guarantee that any future statutory application will be successful or provide consent for a development to commence.
+You are free to submit an application to us regardless of any pre-application advice you may receive.

 All pre-application advice requests require to be made in writing using our on-line forms.
 If a request for pre-application advice is received by the Council with one or more pieces of mandatory information missing, then it will be returned along with any associated fee.

 Why should I seek Pre-application Advice?